Visual Supports Learning Links and Templates

 Take a Look!
 Visual Supports for Learning

 In the June/July 2011 NAEYC Teaching Young Children photo essay, “Take a Look!
 Visual Supports for Learning,” authors Blagojevic, Logue, Bennett-Armistead, Taylor and Neal define visual supports and show how they help all children to understand rules and expectations, engage in daily routine, navigate transitions, communicate thoughts, feelings and needs, and increase independence in child care routines and activities.
 NAEYC is the largest professional membership association for early childhood educators.

 Learning Links Sampler

-ConnectABILITY – (Launch Supported Inclusion, then click on Communications, and select Visual Supports).
+ConnectABILITY – (Scroll down and click on Supported Inclusion and click “Launch”, then click on Communications, and select Visual Supports).
 Supported inclusion is a learning module for professionals.
 After launching the module, Visual Supports is a subtopic under Communications.
 Listen and watch workshops such as Visual Communications, access Tip Sheets, Communication Posters, and other tools.

 Creating and Using Social Stories – This Head Start Center for Inclusion web page provides general information about the purpose of social stories, when to use them, how to create and use social stories and offers a variety of ready-made social stories to download and use in the classroom.

 Social Stories – This article discusses how to create and use social stories to help individuals on the autism spectrum to ‘read’ and understand social situations.